linux-chenxing/linux-chenxing.org/blobs/bootrom.md

 There seem to be some strap pins to tell the boot rom which media to boot from.
 Booting from eMMC, SD card, NAND and SPI NOR are apparently supported.

 - For mercury5 booting from SD card involves putting a file called IPL on the SD card in a FAT16 partition (partition type 0x4,0x6 or 0xe).
-- Booting from SPI NOR involves putting the IPL at an address in the SPI NOR that seems to be specific to the SoC
+- Booting from SPI NOR involves putting the IPL at an address in the SPI NOR that seems to be specific to the SoC:
+  * For infinity 3 the address is 0x4000

 ## Tags